jmartin103/Movie-Entertainment-Software-System/README.md

 # Movie-Entertainment-Software-System
-A point-of-sale application used to facilitate a box office for a movie theater or venue.
+A Java point-of-sale application used to facilitate a box office for a movie theater or venue.